greg-kurzepa/idp-m207/README.md

+# IDP M207

+Code to control a robot for a coursework competition, including a wireless connection to send data to and receive instructions from a 'master'.
+The team won joint 1st prize.

-How to build PlatformIO based project
+# How to build PlatformIO based project
 =====================================

 1. [Install PlatformIO Core](https://docs.platformio.org/page/core.html)